mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 This approach was chosen based on previous literature which successfully detected compiler optimization levels in binary executables using 1D \acp{CNN} [@Yang2019] [@Pizzolotto2021].

+#### Input size and file splitting

+Since the size of the files in our datasets vary greatly, we need a way to handle varying file sizes.
+When training our model, we want each data instance to be of a fixed size.
+We want to use an input size as small as possible for efficiency reasons, while being large enough to capture enough information.
+In addition, picking an input size as small as possible ensures that most of our files are large enough to fill the entire input vector without padding.

+For the one-dimensional models, we pick an input size of 512 bytes.
+We choose this number based on preliminary testing, which revealed that input sizes larger than 512 bytes did not improve model performance.

+For the small two-dimensional models, we use an input size of 32x16.
+This matches the 512-byte input size for the one-dimensional models.
+In addition, we hypothesize that using a width of 32 bytes might improve the models' ability to detect repeating patterns, since many programs use an instruction width of 32.
+For the models based on ResNet, we use an input size of 32x32 (which gives 1024 bytes), since this architecture is designed for square images.

+For the few files that are smaller than the pre-determined input size, we choose to exclude them from training instead of padding them to fit the input size.
+For files larger than the input size $I$, only the first $I$ bytes from the file is used.
+For the custom dataset we developed, which contains few, but rather large files, we also use file splitting to increase the number of training instances.
+Given a file of size $F$ and a model input size of $I$, each file is divided into $\lfloor F/I \rfloor$ instances.

 ### Model architectures

 In our experiments, we train, evaluate, and compare the model architectures outlined in this subsection.